No-Reference Light Field Image Quality Assessment Based on Spatial-Angular Measurement: Proposed Method

 \subsection{Quality Evaluation}

-In order to conduct the quality assessment, we train a regression model to map the final features vector $F_{Final}=\{F_{LCN},F_{GDD},F_{WLBP}\}$ space to quality scores.
-In our implementation, we utilize support vector regressor (SVR), which has been applied to many image quality assessment problems \cite{zhou20163d,chen2018blind,liu2017binocular} and has demonstrated its effectiveness.
-LIBSVM package \cite{chang2011libsvm} is utilized to implement the SVR with a radial basis function (RBF) kernel.
+In order to conduct the quality assessment, we train a regression model to map the final feature vector $F_{Final}=\{F_{LCN},F_{GDD},F_{WLBP}\}$ space to quality scores.
+In our implementation, we utilize support vector regression (SVR) model, which can automatically learn the weights of these features from the data distribution.
+In other words, the weights of these proposed features are different.
+Moreover, the SVR model has been applied to many image quality assessment problems \cite{zhou20163d,chen2018blind,liu2017binocular} and has demonstrated its effectiveness The LIBSVM package \cite{chang2011libsvm} is exploited to implement the SVR with a radial basis function (RBF) kernel.

 \arraystretch{1.3}